 - In traditional undergraduate or master's programs, your pre-service program typically includes one or two semesters of working in an experienced teacher’s classroom.
 This is usually called "student teaching" and often occurs during your final year.

 - Alternative licensure programs may offer several weeks of pre-service practice with an experienced teacher during summer school.
 Once you are in the classroom, your learning continues as you teach your own class, supported by a mentor, and engage in additional professional learning with your program cohort throughout the school year.
+These programs work directly with school districts to train teachers concurrently while they are teaching in the classroom.
+Find more information about them here.

 Heads Up: Several alternative licensure programs have "internship” or “on the job" components.
 This can sound like pre-service experience, but it is just the term for your first year as the primary adult in the classroom before the program recommends you to receive your license.
 Some programs will have pre-service experience before this internship year and some will not—just make sure you understand the details of the program components before you sign up.